Marcelo Fernan: Senate and Senate Presidency

 He also sponsored RA 8247 or the Alien Social Integration Act of 1995.
 RA 8282 or the Social Security Act of 1997, and RA 8369 or the Family Courts Acts of 1997.

 Fernan was elected Senate President, the top post of leadership in the Senate, and concurrently, the Chairman of the Commission on Appointments, a congressional body tasked to scrutinize and confirm presidential appointments at the opening of the 11th Congress in 1998.
 Under his leadership as Senate President, the Senate passed the Clean Air Act, the Visiting Force Agreement and the General Appropriations Act of 1999 and other various laws.

 Death

 Fernan resigned the Senate presidency on June 28, 1999, due to failing health.
 He was succeeded in his position by Senate President pro tempore, Blas Ople.
 Fernan became an ordinary senator and attended committee hearings and meetings and plenary sessions even in a wheelchair but died of cancer days later, on July 11 in Manila.
 He was buried in Cebu City.
 The Marcelo Fernan Bridge, the second bridge that connects Mandaue City to Mactan Island, was named after him.

 Personal life

 He was married to Eloisa Nolasco in 1955, having 9 children and 18 grandchildren.
 One daughter, Milagros Fernan-Cayosa became a member of the Judicial and Bar Council from 2011 to 2019.
-He is also closely related to the Manigsaca family in Cebu City.
 He is also a grand-uncle to TV and movie personality Matteo Guidicelli.